 “All those glances that I eat … Ha, you’re only two?
 I thought you were much more numerous.
 So that’s hell. … I never thought You remember: the sulphur, the stake, the grill.
 Oh, What a joke.
 No need to grill: hell is other people”

 Others, shame and objectification

 Others in Sartre occupies a special place.
 Indeed, consciousness is not alone in the world.
 She must arrange with other minds, fighting to exist.
 Solipsism does not exist.
-The For-Itself (= man) is also a for-others.
+The For-Itself (= man) is also a for others.
 You meet others without the form (= create a phenomenological point of view).
 How can I experiment with others?
 Through my body.

 Other is a scandal because I do not exist while he has the power to freeze me into a being (vulgar, proud, shy, …) that I am not.
-The gaze of others exposes me, makes me weak and fragile, turns me into subject for him:
+The gaze of others exposes me, makes me weak and fragile, turns me into a subject for him:

-The only defense that man has at his disposal is to transform others, to turn into an object.
+The only defence that man has at his disposal is to transform others, to turn into an object.
 We must get rid of others, to escape to reclaim yourself and the world that other people stealing them.
 Consciousness invents this subterfuge to continue to exist as a subject.
 Yet another attempt to resist this attempt to subordinate.
 This opens a struggle of conscience.

 Conclusion on the quote: “Hell is other people”:

 The No Exit play by Sartre perfectly illustrates the difficult coexistence of people: the fact that other people are what alienates and lock me in a particular kind of being, which deprives me of my freedom.